 Shah Nematolah Vali Shrine

-Kerman Bazaar is the second biggest Bazzar of Iran after Tabriz Bazaar(Recorded at UNESCO).
+Kerman Bazaar is the second biggest Bazzar in Iran after Tabriz Bazaar(Recorded at UNESCO).
 This Bazarr as the historic central core of Kerman city has expanded in two main East-West and North-South Axis.
 The main entrance portal of the East-West axis is located in Arg Square.
 The EastWest axis connects Arg Square to Moshtagh Square.
 In the initial design of this market, all the necessary public facilities such as mosques, baths, Caravanserais, Takieh(a religious public place), traditional schools, and water-reservoir have been designed and located.

 Ganjali Khan complex

 Ganjali Khan is one of the most beautiful architectural and masterpieces Complex of the Safavid period in Kerman city.
 This magnificent building shines in Kerman's architecture like a gem, with special decorations, charity buildings, and public buildings.
 Each part of the set is a valuable Architecture work with the various ornament of Safavid.
 This complex is one of the most beautiful Iranian Architecture cases.
-This beautiful square is consists of different monuments like Ganj Ali khan’s INN, mosque, bath, water cistern, Bazar, that located around it.
-Thus in each part of the set is a valuable Architecture work with the various ornament of the Safavid era.
+This beautiful square is consists of different monuments like Ganj Ali khan’s INN, mosque, bath, water cistern, and Bazar, that located around it.
+Thus each part of the set is a valuable Architecture work with the various ornament of the Safavid era.

 The oldest mosque in Kerman and probably in Iran.
 The great Malek mosque or Imam Mosque (recently) was built in the Seljuk period, and some related extra monuments that were added in the Tooranshah era are located in Imam street Kerman city.
 This 4 porch mosque dates back to 1349, though there was extensive modernization during the Safavid, Zand, and Qajar periods.